-Action Potential Lead/Partner Tilling (Lead in Bold) S M L to b Objective 4.1: Develop and share common marketing and communication messages and tools to be used by the Hamilton Workforce Ecosystem, and across Hamilton's business community to increase familiarity and consistency in the city's value propositions.
-Develop a marketing profile and communication materials that: Promotes Hamilton's collective commitment to strengthening its labour market through the Workforce Strategy.
-23 Demonstrates using multimedia formats (print, digital, video, etc.), Hamilton's lifestyle, cultural experiences, and quality of life assets HED, WPH, PSEs, Businesses, IWC, NPAMMB, HIPC Promotes Hamilton as a hub for remote workers.
+Action Potential Lead/Partner Timing (Lead in Bold) S М L to k ective 4.1: Develop and share common marketing and com e used by the Hamilton Workforce Ecosystem, and across I acrease familiarity and consistency in the city's value propo lamilton's bus Develop a marketing profile and communication materials that: Promotes Hamilton's collective commitment to strengthening its labour market through the Workforce Strategy.
+23 Demonstrates using multimedia formats (print, digital, video, etc.), Hamilton's lifestyle, cultural experiences, and quality of life assets.
+This is to be shared with local employers and community partners to support their recruitment efforts, internally within the city, and externally to the broader region and beyond.
+HED, WPH, PSEs, Businesses, IWC, NPAMMB, HIPC Promotes Hamilton as a hub for remote workers.
 24 city focused exclusively on heavy industry compared to a reality of high-skill, green, and clean job opportunities.
 HED, WPH, Post- secondaries, Businesses, IWC, NPAMMB, HIPC

-Timing

-Potential

-Demonstrate the modernization of the workplace often challenged by negative perception in sectors such as manufacturing (including steel, metal fabrication and clean technology), and agriculture.
-Other sectors may be identified through the Sector Response Committees.
-25 Utilize career education and awareness classes with a focus on all skill levels, from entry level occupations to senior management opportunities to demonstrate opportunities.
-Identify businesses and employers to be 'local champions,' speaking to students in the classroom, workplace familiarization tours to showcase the workspace, and sharing employee stories of successful career progression.
-26 Market the newly implemented Federal initiative, the Digital Nomad Program among Hamilton's business community to address skills shortages.
+25 skill levels, from entry level occupations to senior management IEC , School Boards, Employers 26 Market the newly implemented Federal initiative, the Digital Nomad Program among Hamilton's business community to address skills shortages.
 The program allows remote workers to stay in the country for up to six months without needing a work permit.
 This program can also serve to attract and retain remote workers by promoting Hamilton's quality of life and place.

-Objective 4.2: Increase awareness through promotion of local initiatives that influence workforce attraction and development and labour market planning.

-27 Coordinate with community partners to provide authentic and transformative city experiences that attract tourists and potential residents.
-Tourism Hamilton, OTEC, HED 28 Continue to highlight successes such as the Newcomer Week line-up, museum exhibition Stories of Migration and Belonging and Hamilton Employers Hire Immigrants Campaign more broadly in the community through social media and media materials to increase awareness, garner interest and participation.
-HIPC , HED, Hamilton Civic Museums 29 Strengthen promotion of Challenge 2025 to broaden initiative awareness and understanding.
-Focus on encouraging employer participation and collaboration with Mohawk College to deliver rapid, demand-led training that closes workforce gaps, provides employers skilled workers, and supports reduction in the skills gap among Hamilton's labour force.
-Mohawk College, WPH, HED
+HED, WPH, IRCC Objective 4.2: Increase awareness through promotion of local initiatives that influence workforce attraction and development and labour market planning. wo rkforce attraction and development and labour market plai ining. wo 27 Coordinate with community partners to provide authentic and transformative city experiences that attract tourists and potential residents.
+Tourism Hamilton, OTEC, HED Coordinate with community partners to provide authentic and transformative city experiences that attract tourists and potential Tourism Hamilton, OTEC, 27 Coordinate with community partners to provide authentic and transformative city experiences that attract tourists and potential residents.
+Continue to highlight successes such as the Newcomer Week line-up, museum exhibition Stories of Migration and Belonging and Hamilton Employers Hire Immigrants Campaign more broadly in the community through social media and media materials to increase awareness, garner interest and participation.
+Strengthen promotion of Challenge 2025 to broaden initiative awareness and understanding.
+Focus on encouraging employer Tourism Hamilton, OTEC, HED HIPC, HED, Hamilton Civic 27 28 29 Coordinate with community partners to provide authentic and transformative city experiences that attract tourists and potential residents.
+Continue to highlight successes such as the Newcomer Week line-up, museum exhibition Stories of Migration and Belonging and Hamilton Employers Hire Immigrants Campaign more broadly in the community through social media and media materials to increase awareness, garner interest and participation.
+Strengthen promotion of Challenge 2025 to broaden initiative awareness and understanding.
+Focus on encouraging employer participation and collaboration with Mohawk College to deliver rapid, demand-led training that closes workforce gaps, provides employers skilled workers, and supports reduction in the skills gap among Tourism Hamilton, OTEC, HED HIPC, HED, Hamilton Civic Museums Mohawk College, WPH, of Challenge 2025 initiatives

-- # of views/engagement / reach of marketing activities related to worker attraction and promotion of the city - # of initiatives and participation numbers in events - # of Challenge 2025 initiatives